-Before you head to closing, learn what costs you may need to pay and how to pay for them.
+Before you head to closing, learn what fees you’ll owe and how to pay for them.

 Closing costs are fees paid to your mortgage company that are needed to finalize your loan.
 In addition to other fees, cash to close includes closing costs, which may include:

-Closing costs are about 3% – 6% of your home’s purchase price, on average, and some closing costs can be rolled into the loan.
+Closing costs are about 3 – 6% of your home’s purchase price, on average, and some closing costs can be rolled into the loan amount.
 Cash to close does not include any of those costs.

 One of the most expensive costs in your cash to close will be the down payment.
 A down payment is a percentage of the purchase price that you pay upfront, lowering the amount you have to borrow and contributing to the home equity you start out with.

 Depending on the type of loan, there is a minimum down payment you must pay.
 For an FHA loan, that minimum is 3.5%.
 For a conventional loan, it’s 3%.
-Certain government-backed loans, like the VA loan or USDA loan, do not require a down payment.
+Certain government-backed loans, like VA loans or USDA loans, don’t require a down payment.